dwjoyce/pythonbook/chapters/Reading files.rst

     >>> troops = 85
     >>> print('Your message:', message, 'and the number of troops is:', troops)

 However, storing values in memory by using variables is only transitory - just like your maths calcualtor.
-If you store a number in memory using the ``MS`` (memory store) button, then turn your calculator off and on again, and try and recall the number by using ``MR``, it will have gone.
+If you store a number in memory using the ``MS`` (memory store) button, then turn your calculator off and on again, and try and recall the number by using ``MR``, it will be gone.
 Variables in computer memory are similar - when your program stops (or the computer is switched off), the memory is gone.
 To demonstate this, having typed in the code above, select the *Restart Shell* menu item from the *Shell* menu.
 Then redo the print command (you can use the up arrow and press the Return key twice), and see what happens - Python will complain it cannot find the variables stating you have not defined them.
 In other words, they have gone from memory!

 So how do we retain information from one run of our program to the next?
 How do we, as a computer scientist would say, make our data persistent - i.e. be able to be recalled when the program is run again?
 Think of a game with a highest scores table - we need a way to store these numbers (and names) so that they can be read and changed every time the game is run.
 To do this, we need to place our data in a file that is stored on disk - whether a hard drive or flash storage such as a USB stick.
 This data, when the electricity is turned off, retains its state - the data does not drain away with the current!
 To work with files, we need to learn how to read from them (in this chapter) and write to them (in the next).